k8ssandra/k8ssandra/docs/content/en/components/cass-operator/_index.md

 ![Cassandra Pod](cassandra-pod.png)

 In Kubernetes, each Cassandra pod is composed of a number of containers.
 The first container run in any Cassandra pod is the `server-config-init` initContainer.
 It handles rendering out configurations on a per pod basis with input from the `CassandraDatacenter` custom resource.
 Then the main, application containers are started.

 The Cassandra pod always includes two application containers - `cassandra` and `server-system-logger`.
 The `cassandra` container does not immediately launch Cassandra.
-Instead the [Management API for Apache Cassandra](https://github.com/datastax/management-api-for-apache-cassandra) is started first.
+Instead, the [Management API for Apache Cassandra](https://github.com/datastax/management-api-for-apache-cassandra) is started first.
 This boots a REST API for lifecycle and operations tasks to be requested by `cass-operator`.

-For instance all nodes in the cluster may be scheduled and start their management APIs before the operator starts triggering the bootstrap for nodes.
+For instance, all nodes in the cluster may be scheduled and start their management APIs before the operator starts triggering the bootstrap for nodes.
 The `server-system-logger` container's sole purpose is to `tail` Cassandra's logs at `/var/log/cassandra/system.log`.

 ## Next steps